Same-Sex Marriage Arizona – U.S. Supreme Court Ruling

-The Court’s ruling focused upon 14th Amendment providing that no state could “deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws”.
+The court’s decision focused upon 14th Amendment provides that no state could “deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws”.

-Judge Martha Daughtrey, Judge Jeffrey Sutton and Judge Deborah Cook created a split within the US Circuit Courts because of their conclusion, which meant Supreme Court action would be necessary to counteract the inconsistent rulings within the Circuit Courts.
-The majority opinion of these Supreme Court Justices has now set the standard for many same-sex marriage cases (or appeals) to come, because of the fact that it is the highest and most dominant court within the US legal system.
+Judge Martha Daughtrey, Judge Jeffrey Sutton, and Judge Deborah Cook created a split within the US Circuit Courts because of their conclusion, which meant Supreme Court action would be necessary to counteract the inconsistent rulings within the Circuit Courts.
+The majority opinion of these Supreme Court Justices has now set the standard for many same-sex marriage cases (or appeals) to come because it is the highest and most dominant court within the US legal system.
 “Obergefell v.
-Hodges” was heard in the Supreme Court and as stated, this ruling set the standard for many same-sex marriage laws and cases to come; it was a significant victory way by a narrow 5 to 4 ruling among the justices for the gay rights community as the decision forbid the banning of same-sex marriage and required states to include the recognition of same-sex marriage licenses.
+Hodges” was heard in the Supreme Court and as stated, this ruling set the standard for many same-sex marriage laws and cases to come. it was a significant victory way by a narrow 5 to 4 ruling among the justices for the gay rights community as the decision forbid the banning of same-sex marriage and required states to include the recognition of same-sex marriage licenses.

-Overall the interpretation of the 14th amendment was justifiably and constitutionally applicable towards the legalization of same-sex marriage.
-Although some judges felt that it was not up to the judiciary branch to make social decisions, rather it was up to the legislative branch; it was an undeniable and obvious fact that same-sex marriage reform had been rearing its head in the court system for many decades.
-The recognition that this was more of a social issue did not hinder the application of the Supreme Court’s interpretation of the constitution.
-The case ruled that love and marriage is a constitutional right that every human should be able to enjoy (Life, Liberty & Property), and although it was not optimal to accomplish this through judiciary endeavors, it was almost necessary considering the vast amount of social stress related to the issue.
+Overall the interpretation of the 14th amendment was justifiable and constitutionally applicable towards the legalization of same-sex marriage.
+Although some judges felt that it was not up to the judiciary branch to make social decisions, rather it was up to the legislature; it was an undeniable and obvious fact that same-sex marriage reform had been rearing its head in the court system for many decades.
+The recognition that this was more of a social issue did not hinder the application of the Supreme Court’s interpretation of the Constitution.
+The case ruled that love and marriage is a constitutional right that every human should be able to enjoy (Life, Liberty & Property), and although it was not optimal to accomplish this through Judiciary endeavors, it was almost necessary considering the vast amount of social stress related to the issue.

 Same-Sex Marriage | What Your Attorney Must Know